SpacePatrolDev/Garage-Band/README.md

 # Garage-Band
-A memory game created as part of the Web Development Bootcamp
+A virtual Drum set created as part of the Web Development Bootcamp to play drums using key strokes.

 URL : https://spacepatroldev.github.io/Garage-Band/